Q&A: What to know, what to do about Equifax data breach

 How to prevent ID theft in wake of massive exposure of records

-The massive data breach at Equifax announced Thursday exposed potent information for identity theft, experts said.
+The massive data breach at Equifax announced in September exposed potent information for identity theft, experts said.
 So millions of U.S. consumers should take steps to protect themselves from having their identity hijacked to open new accounts, collect government benefits or obtain medical services.

 “Unfortunately this is very rich data that thieves can use in a variety of ways,” said Eva Velazquez, CEO of the nonprofit Identity Theft Resource Center in San Diego.

 Social Security numbers, birth dates, addresses and in some cases driver’s license numbers were exposed for about 143 million in the U.S., Equifax announced Sept.
 7. Equifax announced Oct.
 2, 2017, that a security review found that an additional 2.5 million Americans were potentially impacted by the data breach.
 That puts the total now at 145.5 million.
 The number of driver's licenses exposed is between 10 million and 11 million, according to news reports citing company sources.

 In addition, about 209,000 people’s credit card numbers were accessed, and 182,000 people’s credit dispute documents, which contained personal information.
 Equifax said it will notify those people by mail if they are affected.

 Here are questions about the data breach and what you can do to protect yourself.
 The information is drawn from Equifax, the Identity Theft Resource Center, the U.S. Federal Trade Commission, and the National Consumer Law Center.